 - high- and low-exposure track students’ participation in relation to classroom practices, by using the construct of semantic waves (Maton 2013, Rose, 2010, 2018) which captures the ways in which teachers’ scaffold knowledge by moving dynamically between horizontal and vertical or disciplinary language.

 Building on the team’s previous work, this project will have implications for CLIL research, practice and policy.
-In particular, it will point to ways in which bilingual education programmes can ensure social inclusion, so that all learners are equipped to meet the challenges of a knowledge-based multilingual society.
+In particular, it will address improvements to bilingual education programmes to equip all young people with the knowledge and skills they will need for participation in learning, work and leisure throughout the lifespan.

-The TRANS-CLIL project aims to move CLIL research forward by addressing three current needs:
+The LongAd-CLIL project aims to move CLIL research forward by addressing three current needs:

 Relation to previous and current UAM-CLIL involved projects

-The TRANS-CLIL project builds on the outcomes of previous and ongoing research carried out by the UAM-CLIL research group:
+The LongAd-CLIL project builds directly on the outcomes of previous research, most notably the previous Trans-CLIL project, carried out by the UAM-CLIL research group.
+It introduces three innovations: